 We chose to incorporate “Homestead” in our farm name to further emphasize our agricultural principles.
 By definition, homestead, refers to the subsistence based lifestyle that ties our interests as humans with those of the whole biotic community.
 Most people’s view of the environment separates human society from nature, whereas at Schenk Homestead Farm we view ourselves as part of the part of the ecosystem.
-In keeping true to our homestead name, we go the added distance to can and use other food preservation efforts to assure we are able to sustain our dietary needs in the winter months from the food we grow.
+In keeping true to our homestead name, we go the added distance to can and use other food preservation efforts to assure we are able to sustain our dietary needs in the winter months from the food we grow and raise.

-Schenk Homestead Farm hopes to reduce our impact on the environment and minimize our contribution to climate change by including a 11,000 kW solar energy system on our property, minimizing use of irrigation, and use green manures and compost teas on our fields.
+Schenk Homestead Farm hopes to reduce our impact on the environment and minimize our contribution to climate change by including a 11,000 kW solar energy system on our property, minimizing use of irrigation, and use green manures and compost and compost teas on our fields.